elefevre/lost-in-transation/README.md

 -----------
 The objective is to explore various programming styles.

 The idea is to invite contributors to implement the same programming task in various ways, in many different programming languages.
+Those programs will all be translations of one another.

-It is also expected that there will be several implementations in the same language.
-Possibly, different implementors with different backgrounds will provide differing implementations in the same language, even with the same initial intentions.
+I am hoping there will be several implementations in the same language.
+Hopefully, different implementors with different backgrounds will provide differing implementations in the same language, even with the same initial intentions.

 The why
 -------
-I was inspired by [Le Ton beau de Marot: In Praise of the Music of Language](https://en.wikipedia.org/wiki/Le_Ton_beau_de_Marot), a book where Douglas Hofstadter compares various translations of a short French poem.
+Inspiration came from [Le Ton beau de Marot: In Praise of the Music of Language](https://en.wikipedia.org/wiki/Le_Ton_beau_de_Marot), a book where Douglas Hofstadter compares various translations of a short French poem.
 There are many possible translations and Hofstadter himself comes with several of them.

 Each translation of the poem has its own flavor.
 Some are more faithful than others.
 Some take liberties in the content to be closer to the spirit of the original poem.